Here is your text with corrected spelling, grammar, and light refinement while keeping your wording and intent intact:

 If you are from general industry and wish to take part in this course please register your interest below and we will let you know when the course becomes available.

-Through reflective learning, peer support & practical application, participants will:
+Through reflective learning, peer support, and practical application, participants will:

-- Understand how trauma can impact sexual harassment investigations & the risks to people’s wellbeing in a sexual harassment investigation
+- Understand how trauma can impact sexual harassment investigations and the risks to people’s wellbeing in a sexual harassment investigation

-- Understand & be able to apply trauma informed considerations to manage risks
+- Understand and be able to apply trauma-informed considerations to manage risks

-- Be competent in arranging & conducting interviews in a trauma-informed fashion
+- Be competent in arranging and conducting interviews in a trauma-informed manner

-- Recognise & apply the relevant legal obligations of the organisation relating to reporting & responding
+- Recognise and apply the relevant legal obligations of the organisation relating to reporting and responding

-- Understand protection of the relevant legal rights of individuals & organisations, & preservation of potential evidence
+- Understand the protection of relevant legal rights of individuals and organisations, and preservation of potential evidence

 - Be able to provide a set of referral options when assisting those presenting with trauma indicators